 Learn Business Skills

 Beyond learning the technical design skills required of a Web Designer, freelancers will need to learn business skills.
-This includes the significant legal skills that will keep your business on the up and up (like contract law and tax law), as well as marketing skills necessary to draw customers who will contract you for freelance work.
+This includes the essential legal knowledge that will keep your business on the up-and-up (like contract law and tax law) as well as marketing skills necessary to draw customers who will contract you for freelance work.
 It can be rocky at first, getting the hang of running a business, even if you are working through a third-party firm or consultant to help find contract work.

-While the legal explainers are plentiful, students interested in learning how to market themselves may want to consider enrolling in one of Noble’s Digital Marketing Courses or Social Media Marketing Courses.
-These classes are a good way to learn the basics of digital marketing to help you build your own web presence as a freelance designer.
-Importantly, these classes will also help you learn how to make and design websites built with advertising or SEO in mind, which can help improve your desirability in the design marketplace.
+While legal explainers are plentiful, students interested in learning how to market themselves may want to consider enrolling in one of Noble’s Digital Marketing Courses or Social Media Marketing Courses.
+These classes are a good way to learn the basics of digital marketing to help you build your own web presence as a freelance Designer.
+Importantly, these classes will also help you learn how to create and design websites built with advertising or SEO in mind, which can improve your desirability in the design marketplace.